Maclay74/yii2-yandex-kassa-api/README.md

 Yandex.Kassa API extension for Yii2
 ===================================
-This extensions allows you to obtain money from users by new [Yandex.Kassa's API](https://kassa.yandex.ru/docs/checkout-api/).
+This extension allows you to obtain money from users by new [Yandex.Kassa's API](https://kassa.yandex.ru/docs/checkout-api/).
 It was designed to be pretty simple to use so you don't have to deep down into Yandex.Kassa's workflow.

 **This extension strongly in beta, so feel free to send pull requests and fix bugs**